 The Company's generation facilities that were acquired or those that the Company otherwise acquires or constructs and the facilities of third parties on which they rely may be targets of terrorist activities, as well as events occurring in response to or in connection with them, that could cause environmental repercussions and/or result in full or partial disruption of the facilities ability to generate, transmit, transport or distribute electricity or natural gas.
 Strategic targets, such as energy-related facilities, may be at greater risk of future terrorist activities than other domestic targets.
-Inflation, disruption in global and domestic supply chains, and other economic conditions could negatively impact the Company's business in a manner that could adversely affect the Company's results of operations and financial condition.
-Hostile cyber intrusions, including those targeting information systems as well as electronic control systems used at the generating plants and for the related distribution systems, could severely disrupt business operations and result in loss of service to customers, as well as create significant expense to repair security breaches or system damage.
+Inflation, disruption in global and domestic supply chains, and other economic conditions could negatively impact the Company's business in a manner that could adversely affect the Company's negatively impacts and financial condition.
+Hostile cyber intrusions, including those targeting information systems as well as create significant expense to repair security breaches or system damage.

 Furthermore, certain of the Company's power generation and energy storage assets are located in active earthquake zones in California and Arizona, and certain project companies and suppliers conduct their operations in the same region or in other locations that are susceptible to natural disasters.
 In addition, California and some of the locations where certain suppliers are located, from time to time, have experienced shortages of water, electric power and natural gas.
-Catastrophic events, such as an earthquake, wildfire, drought, flood, pandemics (such as the COVID-19 pandemic) or localized extended outages of critical utilities or transportation systems, or any critical resource shortages, affecting the Company or its suppliers, could cause a significant interruption in the business, damage or destroy the Company's facilities or those of its suppliers or the manufacturing equipment or inventory of the Company's suppliers.
+Catastrophic events, such as an earthquake, wildfire, drought, flood, pandemics (such as the COVID-19 pandemic) or localized extended outages of critical utilities or transportation systems, or any critical resource shortages, affecting the Company's suppliers, could cause a significant interruption in the business, damage or destroy the Company's facilities or those of its suppliers or the manufacturing equipment or inventory of the Company's suppliers.
 The Company has a limited number of highly skilled employees for some of its operations and relies on certain independent contractors and other service providers.
 If a large proportion of the Company's employees in those critical positions, or independent contractors or other service providers to the Company or its customers were to be negatively impacted by a catastrophic event at the same time, the Company would rely upon its business continuity plans in an effort to continue operations at its facilities, but there is no certainty that such measures will be sufficient to mitigate the adverse impact to its operations that could result from shortages of highly skilled employees, independent contractors or service providers.
 Any such terrorist acts, environmental repercussions or disruptions or natural disasters could result in a significant decrease in revenues or significant reconstruction or remediation costs, beyond what could be recovered through insurance policies, which could have a material adverse effect on the business, financial condition, results of operations and cash flows.